 Whole-leaf stevia and crude stevia extract, including stevia you’ve grown at home, are not safe to use if you’re pregnant.

 It may seem strange that a highly-refined product is considered safer than a natural one.
 This is a common mystery with herbal products.
 In this case, Reb-A has been evaluated for safety during pregnancy and otherwise.
 Stevia in its natural form hasn’t.
-There’s not enough evidence so far that whole-leaf stevia or crude stevia extract won’t harm your pregnancy.
+Currently, there isn’t enough evidence that whole-leaf stevia or crude stevia extract won’t harm your pregnancy.

 Stevia and cancer